 - Pizza Dough.
-You can make your own (this easy and forgiving homemade whole wheat pizza crust is our favorite) or purchase refrigerated pizza dough.
+You can make your own (this easy and forgiving homemade Whole Wheat Pizza Dough is our favorite) or purchase refrigerated pizza dough (or even swap classic crust for Naan Pizza).
 Many grocery stores sell ready made pizza dough now, as does Trader Joe’s.
 I don’t recommend the canned pizza dough you’ll find beside the canned biscuits and cinnamon rolls, as its weird dough on the inside/stiff on the outside texture and lackluster flavor are a far cry from the blistered, chewy crust that we are after.

 - Sauce.
 We use store-bought tomato sauce (I’ve made it from scratch before and decided it wasn’t quite worth it).
 For a pesto burrata pizza, swap pesto sauce.